tiberiusuciu/mtgvue/README.md

 # MtgVue
-Magic the Gathering app using VueJS + NodeJS
+Magic the Gathering within a browser

-Here are some examples of what I got so far
+Project just started, here are some prototype of what I got so far
 ![](hovering.gif)

 ![](dragging.gif)